 Due to his merit to the university, especially as a sponsor for the department of Islamic Art History and Archaeology, Manfred Bumiller was made an honorary senator to the Otto-Friedrich-University of Bamberg in 2002.
 The co-operative agreement reached in 2008 with the university goes back to his initiative in sponsoring scientific research.

 Manfred Bumiller retired from his task as president of the Bumiller Art Foundation in 2015.
-Since then his companion in life and his daughter are in charge of the collection and the museum.
+Since then the Bumiller Art Foundation is in charge of the collection and the museum.